 SOURCE: National Center for Health Statistics, National Vital Statistics System.

 The proportion of births to unmarried women is useful for understanding the extent to which children born in a given year may be affected by any disadvantage—social, financial, or health—associated with being born outside of marriage.
-The change in the percentage of births to unmarried women reflects both changes in the birth rate for unmarried women relative to the birth rate for married women and changes in the percentage of women of childbearing age who are unmarried.10, 11
+The change in the percentage of births to unmarried women reflects both changes in the birth rate for unmarried women relative to the birth rate for married women and changes in the percentage of women of childbearing age who are unmarried.10

-Indicator FAM2.B: Percentage of all births to unmarried women by age of mother, 2009 and 2019
+Indicator FAM2.B: Percentage of all births to unmarried women by age of mother, 2011 and 2021

 SOURCE: National Center for Health Statistics, National Vital Statistics System.